 The profile of the Muslim traveler has often been over-simplified in the past.
 A few years ago, outbound Muslim travel was primarily focused on a few specific destinations while other destinations did not possess an adequate understanding of the requirements of Muslim travelers.
 The behavior and the profile of Muslim travelers have changed over the last two decades.
-They are increasingly looking at destinations with high levels of services which take into account their unique needs.
+They are increasingly looking at destinations with high levels of services that take into account their unique needs.

 Halal food is by far the most important service that a Muslim traveler looks out for when traveling.
 Acceptability of the different levels of Halal food assurance